robert17/iotf-rtd/docs/gateways/java.rst

 The Properties object creates definitions which are used to interact with the Watson Internet of Things Platform module.

-The following code snippet shows how to construct the ApplicationClient instance in registered flow,
+The following code snippet shows how to construct the GatewayClient instance,

 .. code:: java